joostaafjes/arlo-cl/README.md

 ## Config

-The script is looking for a config file where you define the user and password for your Arlo account.
+The script is looking for a config file where you define the user and password for your Arlo account and the name of your base station (currently only one base station is supported).
 See "arlo-cl.cfg.sample" as a sample of how the file looks like.

 I am using an additional account I created just to be used with this script so it does not interfere with my normal Arlo account I am using e.g. in the Arlo app.